legndery/ES6-Workspace/README.md

 `variables.js`: Example of Let, Const and var (Const not immutable)

-`spread.js`: Use the spread operator
+`spread.js`: Example of the spread operator